hrobertking/cjl/README.md

 - *void* rotationPause: Pauses the rotation until it is resumed explicitly or by the end of a drag event.
 - *void* rotationResume: Restarts the rotation
 - *void* rotationStop: Stops the rotation until it is resumed
+- *string* style(*string* style): Sets and returns the style of map to use.
+Valid value is '2D' - any other value reverts to 'globe'.
+- *string[]* supportedTypes: Returns an array of supported map styles, e.g., 'Albers', 'Baker', 'Craster Parabolic', 'Equirectangular (Plate Carrée)', 'Hammer', 'Goode Homolosine', 'Kavrayskiy VII', 'Lagrange', 'McBryde-Thomas Flat-Polar Parabolic', 'Natural Earth', 'Orthographic', 'Polyconic', 'Robinson', 'Sinusoidal', 'van der Grinten', 'Wagner IV'
+- *string* topoFile(*string* url): Sets and returns the URL of the topoJSON file
+- *void* transition(*string* style[, *number* duration]): Animates the transition from the current map style to the map style provided (an enum of supportedTypes).
+Animation runs for the specified duration (in milliseconds) or 750ms.
+Because of the overhead involved in transitions, it is recommended to limit the number of transitions, also, be aware that there may be some difficulties in transitioning between two different projections and it may be better to render the new style rather than animate the transition.

 #### Marker Data Examples
 *JSON*